CNK2100/SCION-SBOM-DEV/README.md

 ### SCION instalation verification
 Verify Scion installation (Optional: You can go directly to Running Scion section.)
+During the make test, if you get an error run again make test You will get the final error:
+//private/underlay/ebpf:portfilter_test  FAILED
+Executed 2 out of 135 tests: 134 tests pass and 1 fails locally.

 ```
 make test
 make test-integration